fbockelee/circle-bwbasic/README.md

 ## Overview

-If like me you play with 80's computers, you remember the time where computer have all-in-one OS & Language BASIC.
+If like me you play with 80's computers, you remembered the time where computer have all-in-one OS & Language BASIC.a

 My goal is to have an equivalent with the Raspberry PI

-The goal of this project is to provide BASIC support for the PI Computer This project use
+The goal of this project is to provide BASIC support for the PI Computer

+This project use
 - Raspberry Pi bare metal environment [Circle](https://github.com/rsta2/circle).
 - C and C++ standard library support for Circle [Circle-stdlib](https://github.com/smuehlst/circle-stdlib).